Login with Patreon

 Challenge increases with monster combat changes, the return of Capstone Dungeons, and a new world boss

 Monsters are receiving a few tweaks in the coming patch 2.5.0.
 First, they will “better react and adapt to combat,” behaving more dynamically in response to combat while maintaining their own role within your foes.
-But it’s not just intelligent combat boosting our enemies, as monster affixes and even damage regularity receive a boost, while they’ll no longer be clustered together as tightly (making them harder to take out en masse).
-And on the note of affixes — elite monsters now have a much bigger pool of affixes to pull from (20+ are getting added to the title), while their minions spawning with them inherit some of those affixes.
-All I have to say is ouch.
+But it’s not just intelligent combat boosting our enemies, as monster affixes and even damage regularity receive a boost.
+At the same time, they’ll no longer be clustered together as tightly (making them harder to take out en masse).

-Finally, the Lesser Evil gang is officially all here with the return Azmodan, joining not the Ladder system but the World Boss lineup.
+Finally, the Lesser Evil gang is officially all here with the return of Azmodan, joining not the Ladder system but the World Boss lineup.
 The Lord of Sin joins the pool of potential spawns with Ashava the Pestilent, the Wandering Death, and Avarice the Gold Cursed.
 Expect “flaming attacks and bloodlusted minions” from his assault.

 Please consider supporting our Patreon!